Skip to content

 })

-If you can't use the state function bound to context, you should add some checks before calling the engine.state.
+If you can't use the state function bound to context, you should add some checks before calling the engine.state, but use it at your own risk.

 ts